gnomengineer/DnDTools/README.md

 ---

-developed by: @gnomeengineer
+developed by: @gnomengineer

-translated by: @gnomeengineer
+translated by: @gnomengineer